 Generational wealth and the importance of life insurance for the Black family

-Life insurance is one way to provide financial security for your family and is something to be very proud of.
+Life insurance is one way to help provide a sense of financial security for your family and is something to be very proud of.

 The wealth gap

-Did you know that the typical White family has eight times the wealth of the typical Black family and five times the wealth of the typical Hispanic family, according the 2019 Federal Reserve report on consumer finances survey?
-The median wealth of White families was $188,200 at the end of 2019, while the median wealth of Black families was $24,100.
-Hispanic families’ median wealth was $36,100.
-These gaps are in part why building wealth can be so important to the Black family and having life insurance can play a big part.
+According to the U.S. Census Bureau1, by 2020 the median wealth of White families was $74,912 while the median wealth of Black families was $45,870.
+Hispanic families’ median wealth was $55,321.
+These gaps are in part why building wealth can be so important to the Black family.

 Why is generational wealth important?

 Generational wealth is essentially wealth passed down from one generation to the next.
 It can be crucial for the security of any family’s financial future.
-Wealth can be passed down through a family business, stocks, real estate and even life insurance.
-In fact, according to a Insurance Barometer report, a worldwide association of insurance and financial services companies, overall burial costs and final expenses rank as the top reason that Americans own life insurance, with transferring wealth as the number two reason for buying life insurance.
+Wealth can be passed down through a family business, stocks, real estate and even potentially life insurance.
+In fact, according to LIMRA, overall burial costs and final expenses rank as the top reason that Americans own life insurance, with helping replace lost wages or income as the number two reason for buying life insurance.

 Importance of life insurance

-We are not able to know exactly when we will pass away, but when that time comes, if you don’t have a life insurance policy, it can add a lot of burden to your children or other family members.
+We are not able to know exactly when we will pass away, but when that time comes, if you don’t have a life insurance policy, it could add a lot of burden to your children or other family members.
 What many people don’t realize is that their family could be held responsible for debts they leave behind.
-Life insurance can not only help pay for funeral costs or final expenses, but in some cases, it can be used for income replacement, mortgage/debt payoff, or supplemental retirement income.
+Life insurance may not only help pay for funeral costs or final expenses, but in some cases, it could be used for income replacement, mortgage/debt payoff, or supplemental retirement income.
 And, it’s a plus that payouts to the beneficiary are typically income-tax free.
-Also, having a life insurance policy outside of your employer-sponsored policies, can be helpful in-case of job loss or retirement.
+Also, having a life insurance policy outside of your employer-sponsored policies, could be helpful in-case of job loss or retirement.

-According to the 2020 LIMRA report, the lack of knowledge causes many respondents to overestimate the cost of term life insurance coverage.
-Luckily, there are policies that can work for your individual needs and budget.
+Also according to LIMRA, one of the top reasons consumers don’t buy life insurance is because they think it’s too expensive.
+Luckily, there are policies that could work for your individual needs and budget.
 Help protect those who are most important to you.
 Contact TruStage® today to learn more about life insurance.
 Our experienced agents can help you and your family face the future with confidence.

-Article by Taylor Kilgore, Consumers Sales, CUNA Mutual Group, Parent company of TruStage.
-Taylor is also a member of CUNA’s African American Engagement Resource Group.
+Article by Taylor Kilgore, Social Media Implementation Specialist.
+Taylor is also a member of CUNA Mutual Group’s African American Engagement Resource Group.